Why Plan An RV Shakedown Trip?

 • Fluid levels (engine oil for motorhomes and generators; windshield wiper fluid, coolant, brake fluid, and hydraulic fluid for motorhomes)

-• Operation of the generator (portable or onboard)
+• Generator (portable or onboard)

-Inside Your RV
+What to Check Inside Your RV

 Checking AC outlets inside RV for RV shakedown trip